bergerom/katas-java/README.md

 the size of a directory.
 The size of a directory is equal to the sum of all the files it contains plus the size of its subdirectories.
 (Hint: you might want to wrap java.io.File objects inside your Leaf and Composite classes.

+## Linked List
+Given two (singly) linked lists, determine if the two lists intersect.
+Return the intersecting node.
+Note that the intersection is defined based on reference, not value.
+That is, if the kth node of the first linked list is the exact same node (by reference) as the jth node of the second linked list, then they are intersecting